What Is a Nassau?

 Individual Nassau (1v1)

 The classic format.
-Two players compete head-to-head with three bets.
+Two players compete head-to-head across three matches.
 Simple, competitive, and easy to track.

 Best for: Weekend rounds, regular playing partners